bdthemes/zoloblocks/readme.txt

 The plugin has been developed to be used by all WordPress users, regardless of their freelancer-client relationship.
 And there are paid tiers of the plugin designed especially for giving out client-based web services.

 = Does the plugin require WordPress mastery? =
-No. In fact, it might be your first day at WordPress and you are using Zolo Blocks for the first time.
+No. In fact, it might be your first day at WordPress and you are using ZoloBlocks for the first time.
 Still, you will be able to grasp all the features and functionality of the plugin shortly.
 We also have documentation, feature videos, and Live Chat support to further guide you.

 = Will my site load slower if I install the plugin? = Absolutely no chance of slowing down your website.
 ZoloBlocks boosts a lightweight framework with only fresh green codes.
 Best thing can happen is that your site will get faster and more beautiful.